Availability of Ph.D. Positions:

-Welcome to the emerging Nanoelectronic Devices Research Laboratory (eNDR Lab) at School of Physics, IISER Thiruvananthapuram.
-We are a group of experimentalists on Applied Condensed Matter Physics comprising of Ph.D., BS-MS major and minor, external major and summer visiting students.
-Our research group is involved in the fabrication and characterization of thin film devices using promising and emerging nanomaterials, which includes organic semiconductors, two-dimensional (2D) transition metal dichalcogenides (TMDCs), transparent amorphous oxides (TAOs), and varieties of quantum dots (QDs).
-Apart from the electronic and opto-electronic applications, we also engage in a meticulous way to study their plasmonic properties as a quasiparticle phenomena.
+Welcome to the emerging Nanoelectronic Devices Research Laboratory (eNDR Lab) at the School of Physics, IISER Thiruvananthapuram.
+We are a group of experimentalists on Applied Condensed Matter Physics consisting of Ph.D., BS-MS major and minor, external major and summer visiting students.
+Our research group is involved in the fabrication and characterization of thin film devices using promising and emerging nanomaterials, which include halide perovskites (CsPbBr3 & Cs4CuSb2Cl12), MXene, organic semiconductors, two-dimensional (2D) transition metal dichalcogenides (TMDCs) (2D MoS2 & ReS2), transparent amorphous oxides (TAOs), and varieties of quantum dots (QDs).
+Apart from the electronic and optoelectronic applications, we also engage in a meticulous way to study their plasmonic properties as quasiparticle phenomena.

-Our group members are experienced to work in inert environment and clean room.
-Everyone is experienced with various experimental techniques, including spin-coating, lithography (e-beam and photo), e-beam evaporation, sputtering, atomic force microscopy (C-AFM and KPFM), scanning tunneling microscopy (STM), X-ray and ultraviolet photoelectron spectroscopy (XPS and UPS), scanning electron microscopy (SEM) and transmission electron microscopy (TEM).
-Members are familiar to use different digital multimeter, potentiostat, source measuring unit including parameter analyser for the electrical electrical characterizations.
-We are committed to develop reproducible, promising and emerging device applications that would have a wide contribution to the society.
-Drawing inspiration from the words of Carl Edward Sagan, “Somewhere, something is waiting to be known”, we constantly strive to develop high performing nanoelectronic devices.
+Our group members are experienced in working inside an inert environment (MBraun glove box) and cleanroom.
+Everyone is experienced with various experimental techniques, including spin-coating, lithography (e-beam and photo), e-beam evaporation, sputtering, atomic force microscopy (C-AFM and KPFM), scanning tunnelling microscopy (STM), X-ray and ultraviolet photoelectron spectroscopy (XPS and UPS), scanning electron microscopy (SEM) and transmission electron microscopy (TEM).
+Members are familiar with the digital multimeters, potentiostat, source measuring unit, including parameter analyser for electrical characterizations.
+We are committed to developing reproducible, promising and emerging device applications that would contribute widely to society.
+Drawing inspiration from the words of Carl Edward Sagan, “Somewhere, something is waiting to be known”, we constantly strive to develop high-performing nanoelectronic devices.

-Presently, our group is focused to work actively on the areas like Thin Film Transistors (TFTs), Plasmonics, Memristors & Neuromorphic Devices, 2D Materials, and Photovoltaics (PV).
+Our group is focused on working actively in device physics for applications such as Thin Film Transistors (TFTs), Plasmonics, Memristors & Neuromorphic Devices, Memtransistors, 2D Materials, Perovskite Nanomaterials, Quantum Dots, and Photovoltaics (PV).

 Dr. Leszek A. Majewski, Department of Electrical & Electronic Engineering, University of Manchester, UK.

-Dr. Takahiro Nagata, MANA Scientist, International Center for Materials Nanoarchitectonics (WPI-MANA), National Institute for Materials Science (NIMS), Tsukuba, Japan.
+Dr. Takahiro Nagata, WPI-MANA, National Institute for Materials Science (NIMS), Tsukuba, Japan.

 Dr. Sukhendu Mandal, School of Chemistry, IISER Thiruvananthapuram.